 - i.
 Sponsor's application form (not LC State's application) - ii.
 Official transcripts - iii.
-English scores or proof of English proficiency
+English scores or proof of English proficiency iii.
+Students who have been fully admitted and who request a deferral will have their status changed to tentative admission.
+This allows the Admissions Office to check if enrollment at a different college/university occurred during the deferral period..

-15. Deferral International Applicants
+14. Deferral International Applicants

-- A. Students who have applied for admission can defer their application for one year. - B. Students who are denied admission do not qualify for deferred admission.
-A new application must be submitted. - C. Students who have been fully admitted and who request a deferral will have their status changed to tentative admission.
-This allows the Admissions Office to check if enrollment at a different college/university occurred during the deferral period.
+- i.
+Students who have applied for admission can defer their application for one year. - ii.
+Students who are denied admission do not qualify for deferred admission.
+A new application must be submitted.

-16. I-20 Issuance
+15. I-20 Issuance